REACH OUT FOR SUPPORT

 Local organizations, medical professionals, related service groups, even messaging between real people, can guide us to help.
 But, remember, social friends, local or online, normally are not experts, but their experiences might lead us to one.

 2-) Next: online researching as a smart way to find validation of what you have heard, or to find new information in the field you are exploring.

 3-) Consider: Libraries, public or in medical facilities.
 Professional guidance beyond your personal health provider.

-4-) Last: Put ‘talking to myself’ on this list.
+4-) Include: Put ‘talking to myself’ on this list.
 Try to organize and clarify thoughts and questions before going ‘live’ to validate or find answers.

 Check the source address to know that their location, rules, laws and considerations will apply to your needs! 🥰

 A. FREE ON-LINE EDUCATION – check for current programs.

 Schedule shown at link.
 See other educational options for various areas of knowledge.
 PHONE: 289-837-2310